-Feeding your dog a high-quality well-balanced dog food is one of the best things that you, as a pet owner, can do to keep your dog healthy and nutritional needs will vary by age and breed.
+Feeding your dog a high-quality, well-balanced dog food is one of the best things that you can do to keep your dog healthy.
+Keep in mind that nutritional needs will vary by age and breed.

-Any food you purchase should to be grain free.
-Most dogs regardless of breed are allergic to or intolerant of grains, and the amount of carbohydrates in them can make toy breeds bloat and gain weight.
-Obesity can decrease your dog’s life expectancy by two years, so keep your dog balanced and healthy.
+Any food you purchase should be grain free.
+Most dogs, regardless of breed, are allergic to or intolerant of grains, and the number of carbohydrates in them can make toy breeds bloat and gain weight.
+Obesity can decrease your dog’s life expectancy by two years, so keep your dog's diet balanced and healthy.

 Always be sure to consult your vet.
 Especially if your dog is a rescue, older, or has a history of health problems, you should inform your vet if you change your dog’s food.
-You don’t always have to take a vet’s specific food suggestions, but make sure they know your dog’s food and its ingredients if they aren’t already familiar.
-Read the above cited guide to best dog food for Shih Tzu from Shih Tzu Expert.
+You don’t always have to take a vet’s specific food suggestions, but make sure they know your dog's food and it's ingredients if they aren’t already familiar.
+For additional guidance, read the aforementioned guide to best dog food for Shih Tzus from Shih Tzu Expert.

 Pay attention to every ingredient in the bag.
-Sometimes companies put “fillers” in their food; they don’t provide any nutrition, they simply boost the protein content.
-You want your dog’s protein coming from the meat, no some artificial additive.
+Sometimes companies put “fillers” in their food; these don’t provide any nutrition, they simply boost the protein content.
+You want your dog’s protein coming from the meat, not some artificial additive.

 In terms of fatty acids, Omega-3s are extremely good for your dog (and for you!).
-I suggest getting Salmon in your dog’s food, it is so nutrient rich while being light on the stomach.
-Protein isn’t a major concern for toy breeds because their muscles mass is much lower, so they don’t need as much as larger breeds.
+A good source of this would be to get Salmon in your dog’s food because it is both nutrient-rich and light on the stomach.
+Protein isn’t a major concern for toy breeds because their muscle mass is much lower, so they don’t need as much as larger breeds.
 Salmon-based foods provide more than enough.
-Salmon oil and salmon skin is particularly good for a dog’s skin and coat, so if your toy breed is long-haired, find a food or treat with Salmon in it.
+Salmon oil and salmon skin are particularly good for a dog’s skin and coat, so if your toy breed is long-haired, try finding food or treats with Salmon in it.

 Specific food suggestions are: